Xetibo/ReSet-Doc/sections/appendix/retrospective.typ

 goes even further than just using the API, if developers have to first experiment with the API in order to understand it, it is essentially impossible to create tests for the API before you already implemented what you needed.
-Especially with an API the test driven development could make sense, but it is only possible with the previously mentioned requirement.
+Especially with an API, the test driven development could make sense, but it is only possible with the previously mentioned requirement.

 Further, as the agile methodology states, users should test the application